 The key priorities the Governing Body will focus on during the coming year will be:

-- Continue to monitor the fulfillment of the school development plan and to engage in the production of future plans.
+- Continue to monitor the fulfilment of the school development plan and to engage in the production of future plans.

 - Continue to develop the school premises and grounds.